HuizeMao/Leagues-of-Legend-Win-Rate-Analysis/README.md

 ### Results and Conclusion

-- **Resulting p-value:** 0.352
+- **Resulting p-value:** 0.016
-- Given the observed p-value of 0.352, we fail to reject the null hypothesis.
-This suggests that there is no statistically significant difference in the model's performance between Game Set 1 and the combined Game Sets 2, 3, 4, and 5, indicating fairness in model performance across the different game sets.
+- Given the observed p-value of 0.016, we reject the null hypothesis.
+This suggests that there is a statistically significant difference in the model's performance between Game Set 1 and the combined Game Sets 2, 3, 4, and 5.
+This finding challenges the initial assumption of fairness in model performance across the different game sets.

 ### Visualization of Permutation Test